natural gas pipelines bring natural gas from the Gulf Coast and West Virginia/Ohio/Pennsylvania into Virginia

 Coal companies and railroads objected to Federal plans to convert the oil pipelines to move natural gas.
-Natural gas from the Gulf Coast, delivered through the two pipelines, could disrupt the railroad's shipment of coal to the New York area, where it was used to manufacture methane, and the coal gas business would be reduced/eliminated once the pipelines provided an alternative source of natural gas.
+Natural gas from the Gulf Coast, delivered through the two pipelines, could reduce the railroad's shipment of coal to the New York area.
+Some of that coal was used to manufacture methane, and the coal gas business would be reduced/eliminated once the pipelines provided an alternative source of natural gas.

 A short strike of unionized coal workers in 1946 made clear the advantages of having an alternative energy source in the Northeast.
 Sale and conversion of the two oil pipelines in 1947 initiated large-scale use of Gulf Coast natural gas in the Northeastern states.

 After Texas Eastern purchased the Big Inch and Little Inch pipelines, a competitor emerged.
-Transcontinental Gas Pipe Line (Transco) built a new distribution system on the eastern side of the Appalachian Mountains to carry Gulf Coast gas north to service cities on the Piedmont (such as Atlanta and Charlotte) and ultimatey the New York market.
-Thanks to pipelines built on both sides of the Appalachians, natural gas from the Gulf Coast finally could replace higher-priced methane manufactured from coal ("coal gas").
+Transcontinental Gas Pipe Line (Transco) built a new distribution system on the eastern side of the Appalachian Mountains to carry Gulf Coast gas north to service cities on the Piedmont (such as Atlanta and Charlotte) and ultimately the New York market.
+Thanks to pipelines built on both sides of the Appalachians, natural gas from the Gulf Coast finally could replace higher-cost coal gas.

 Texas Eastern was required to sell gas to existing customers along its route through Illinois to New York, limiting the volume it could deliver to New York City utilities.
 As a new pipeline along the eastern side of the mountains, Transco had an advantage - it had no existing customers.
-Transco signed contracts with some customers in Virginia such as Danville, but the company reserved enough volume so Transco could become the dominant supplier in New York.
-There, it could earn higher profits by selling gas to utilities.2
+Transco signed contracts with some customers in Virginia such as Danville, but reserved enough volume so Transco could become the dominant supplier in New York and earn higher profits.3

 The Transco pipeline today is owned by Williams Companies.
 It is still the primary trunk pipeline that carries natural gas from the Gulf of Mexico and adjacent states to Virginia, but the direction of flow is being reversed.

-After development of the Marcells Shale gas fields through fracking, that pipeline now brings gas from West Virginia, Ohio, and Pennsylvania south to Virginia.
+After development of the Ohio, Marcellus, and Utica shale gas fields through fracking, that pipeline can now bring gas from West Virginia, Ohio, and Pennsylvania south to Virginia.
 The company will expand pipeline capacity across Pennsylvania (the Atlantic Sunrise Project) and push gas in the main pipeline towards the south.
 The company's proposed Appalachian Connector project would provide a new link bringing Appalachian gas to the existing Transco pipeline in Virginia, joining at the Transco Station 165 compressor station in Pittsylvania County.

-Two other companies, Enbridge (which acquired Spectra in 2017) and Columbia Gas (NiSource), own the other two major interstate pipelines bringing natural gas into Virginia.
+Two other companies, Enbridge (which acquired Spectra in 2017) and Columbia Gas (now part of NiSource), own the other two major interstate pipelines bringing natural gas into Virginia.
 Both of those trunk lines bring Gulf Coast and Appalachian gas eastward into Virginia.
 In 1950, the Roanoke Gas Company built a 30-mile pipeline to Gala in Botetourt County to obtain gas from the 10-inch Columbia pipeline that had been constructed in 1931.
 That source allowed the company to shut down its gas works in Roanoke.4

 the first Transco natural gas pipeline connected the Gulf Coast with the Northeast, but now can bring gas from Pennsylvania/Ohio south to Virginia